Golf Tutorials

 The Individual Payout

-This part can feel a little complicated if it’s youf first time around playing a Round Robin game, but once you break it down as detailed followingly and understood for ever after that, that's not the case.
 The final accounting happens on an individual basis.
-Each player settles up بناء علىtheir total performance across all three individual matches during the given 18 holes session to a sum to what he/she is to pay or being payed for teh total of a 18 holes of play.
+Each player settles up their total performance across all three individual matches during the given 18 holes to determine what they are to pay or receive for the total of the 18 holes of play.

 Let's use our "You, Bob, Charlie, and Dave" foursome with a $2 wager per six-hole match, with results as follows: